Day trading part 2

 Margin

 One AEX future, in this example, represents €180,000 worth of shares.
-To trade the future, a margin deposit is required.
+To trade in the future, a margin deposit is required.
 This is referred to as the "margin requirement."

 This margin varies per broker but is typically around 10%.
 In this example, you can buy AEX futures worth €180,000 with a margin deposit of €18,000.